-Keyless entry is all about convenience.
-But in practice, it leaves your car wide open to thieves to either break in, or drive the car away, using nothing but a $17 amplification device and a small loop antenna.
+Half of all new cars sold in the U.S. have keyless entry as a standard feature.
+It’s convenient, but it leaves your car wide open to thieves to either break in or drive the car away, using nothing but a $17 amplification device and a small loop antenna.
 You can defeat thieves, but isn’t as easy as putting the key in the freezer, like some urban myths suggest.

 Passive Keyless Entry and Start (PKES) or “Smart Key” systems have been around since 1999, and in the last five years have become standard equipment on millions of cars.
 A quick search of the BestRide database reveals 1.5 million cars for sale right now equipped with Smart Key technology.
 ADAC tested more than 20 cars, most of which are available in the United States.
 A full list of cars the club opened and drove away appears below.